-S Charter Responsibilities E x e c u t i v e D i r e c t o r (E D) Non-executive Director (NED) Independent Director(ID) Audit 1 1 3 The Board Audit Committee shall be composed of at least three (3) directors, two (2) of whom shall be independent directors and two (2) non- voting members in the persons of the Chief Financial Officer and Chief Risk Management Officer.
+No. o Memi Committee Non Independent Director(ID) Committee Charter Functions Key Responsibilities Power Audit 1 1 3 The Board Audit Committee shall be composed of at least three (3) directors, two (2) of whom shall be independent directors and two (2) non- voting members in the persons of the Chief Financial Officer and Chief Risk Management Officer.
 The Chairman of the Audit Committee shall be an independent director.
-Each member, preferably with accounting and finance backgrounds, shall have adequate understanding, familiarity and competence at most of AP's financial management systems and The Audit Committee is intended to provide assistance to the Board in fulfilling their responsibility to the shareholders, potential shareholders and investment community relating to the: 1.
-Integrity of AP's financial statements 2.
-AP's compliance with legal/regulatory requirements 3.
-The independent auditor's qualifications and independence 4.
-The performance of AP's internal audit function and independent auditors The Audit Committee is intended to provide assistance to the Board in fulfilling their responsibility to the shareholders, potential shareholders and investment community relating to the: 5.
-Integrity of AP's financial statements 6.
-AP's compliance with legal/regulatory requirements 7.
-The independent auditor's qualifications and independence 8.
-The performance of AP's internal audit function and independent auditors The Committee is authorized by the Company to deal with any activity within its Charter.
+Each member, preferably with accounting and finance backgrounds, shall have adequate The Audit Committee is intended to provide assistance to the Board in fulfilling their responsibility to the shareholders, potential shareholders and investment community relating to the: 1.
+Integrity of AboitizPower 's financial statements 2.
+AboitizPower 's compliance with legal/regulatory requirements 3.
+The independent auditor's The Audit Committee is intended to provide assistance to the Board in fulfilling their responsibility to the shareholders, potential shareholders and investment community relating to the: 5.
+Integrity of AboitizPower 's financial statements 6.
+AboitizPower 's compliance with legal/regulatory requirements 7.
+The independent auditor's The Committee is authorized by the Company to deal with any activity within its Charter.
 It is authorized to seek any information it requires from any employee or members of the Company's Management in discharging its duties.
-The Committee is authorized by the Company to obtain outside legal or other independent professional advice and to secure the attendance of outsider experts with relevant experience and expertise as it deems necessary in the performance of its duties.
+The Committee is authorized by the Company to obtain outside legal or other independent professional advice and to secure the attendance of outsider experts

+understanding, qualifications qualifications with relevant

+familiarity and and and experience and

+competence at independence independence expertise as it

+most of 4.
+The 8.
+The deems necessary

+AboitizPower's performance of in the

+financial AboitizPower 's AboitizPower 's performance of

+management internal audit internal audit its duties.

+systems and function and function and

-environment.
+environment. independent independent The Committee

+auditors auditors may evaluate

+and update this

-As part of this As part of this The Committee
+As part of this As part of this Charter as it

-process, the process, the may evaluate
+process, the process, the deems

-external auditors external auditors and update this
+external auditors external auditors appropriate but

-will report to the will report to the Charter as it
+will report to the will report to the only doing so

-Audit Audit deems
+Audit Audit with the

-Committee, and Committee, and appropriate but
+Committee, and Committee, and sanction of the

-the Group the Group only doing so
+the Group the Group full Company.

-Internal Auditor Internal Auditor with the
+Internal Auditor Internal Auditor

-will report to the will report to the sanction of the
+will report to the will report to the

-Committee also Committee also full Company.
+Committee also Committee also

 from a functional from a functional

 perspective.
 In perspective.
 In

-performing its duties, the Audit performing its
+performing its performing its

+duties, the Audit duties, the Audit

-Committee has duties, the Audit Committee has
+Committee has Committee has

 the authority to the authority to

 engage and engage and

-compensate compensate

-independent independent
+compensate independent compensate independent

 counsels and counsels and

-other advisors, other advisors,
+other advisors, other advisors.

 which the which the

 Committee Committee

 determines are determines are

 necessary to necessary to

 carry out its carry out its

 duties, subject to duties, subject to

 Board approval.
 Board approval.

 The Committee The Committee

 is required to is required to

 ensure that ensure that

 corporate corporate

 accounting and accounting and

 reporting reporting

-practices of the practices of the

-Company are in Company are in
+practices of the Company are in practices of the Company are in

 accordance with accordance with

 all legal all legal

+requirements requirements

-requirements and are of the requirements and are of the
+and are of the and are of the

 highest quality. highest quality.

 Each committee Each committee

 member must member must

 exercise the exercise the

 care, diligence care, diligence

 and skills that a and skills that a

-reasonably reasonably

-prudent person prudent person

-would exercise would exercise

-in comparable in comparable

-Corporate 1 1 3 The Board circumstances.
-The Committee circumstances.
-The Committee In performing its

-Governance 1 1 3 believes that it has five main has five main duties, the

-(assumed the can usefully broad broad Committee shall

-functions of supplement its responsibilities: responsibilities: have the

-the ability to make • authority to

-, I ,